 Homebrew is installed and updated every time the VMs are updated.
 It is

 When upgrading a package with

-brew upgrade, the command will fail if the most up-to-date version of the software is already installed (see this GitHub ticket for details).
-In order to work around this, we recommend using this series of commands to upgrade:
+brew upgrade, the command will fail if the most up-to-date version of the package is already installed (so an upgrade didn't occur).

 Compilers & Build toolchain